This will be the 12th Annual World Conference of the Professional Speechwriters Association.

 CONFERENCE ACCOMMODATIONS

-The PSA has secured limited room blocks at the two hotels listed below.
-We cannot guarantee room availability after the cut-off date of September 20, 2024, or once these discounted room blocks are sold out.
+The PSA has secured a limited room block at the nearby Hilton Garden Inn, Washington DC/Downtown.
+The rate is $279 USD per night.
+We cannot guarantee room availability after the cut-off date of September 26, 2025, or once this discounted room block is sold out.

-The Georgetown Inn, a historic boutique hotel a short walk from our meeting space on campus.
-The rate is $319 USD per night.
-To register under the room block, please call (202) 333-8900 and reference the Professional Speechwriters Association.
+To register under the room block, please click here or call (202) 783-7800 and reference the Professional Speechwriters Association.

 FAQ